Joe Lynam: Broadcasting career

 In September 2012, Lynam broadcast a report on Newsnight about alleged mis-selling by several UK based investment banks in Italy and how the UK regulator, the FSA, was made aware of it but failed to act.

-In 2016 Joe and the Money Box programme on Radio 4 were awarded the prestigious Wincott award for financial journalism for his work on fraud and Vishing.
+In 2016 Lynam and the Money Box programme on Radio 4 were awarded the Wincott award for financial journalism for his work on fraud.
 He was the first to broadcast fraudsters on the phone in the act of defrauding a woman out of £12,000.